 Updating Personal Information

-Under the Commonwealth Privacy Act, an individual has the right to obtain access to any personal information which Radford College holds about them and to advise the School of any perceived inaccuracy.
+Under the Commonwealth Privacy Act, an individual has the right to obtain access to any personal information which Radford College holds about them and to advise the College of any perceived inaccuracy.
 There are some exceptions to this right set out in the Act.
 Students will generally have access to their personal information through their parents, but older students may seek access themselves.

-Consent and Rights of Access to the Personal Information of students
+Consent and Rights of Access to the Personal Information of Students

 Radford College respects every parent’s right to make decisions concerning their child’s education.